 Medicines to treat hepatitis C don't work for everyone.

-you about new medicines that are producing good results and about experimental medicines that are being developed.
+If you have tried interferon in the past and didn't get good results, talk to a doctor who is a liver specialist (hepatologist).
+He or she will be able to tell you about new medicines that are producing good results and about experimental medicines that are being developed.

 It is important to weigh the benefits of medicines for hepatitis C against the drawbacks.
 You most likely don't need to make a quick decision about treatment, because hepatitis C progresses very slowly.
 New medicines are helping to cure hepatitis C in more people.
 Talking with your doctor can help you decide whether medicines are right for you.